 The Somerset Patriots Concession Ministry

-For the past 13 years, a dedicated group of parishioners have been faithful supporters of the St. Joseph Parish’s Somerset Patriots Stewardship efforts.
-Through their regular support, the Somerset Patriots ministry has been able to make significant financial contributions (well in excess of $150,000) to reduce the mortgage debt of the parish.
-Unfortunately, parishioner support for this ministry continues to decline.
+For the past 15 years, a dedicated group of parishioners have been faithful supporters of the St. Joseph Parish’s Somerset Patriots Stewardship efforts.
+Through their regular support, the Somerset Patriots ministry has been able to make significant financial contributions (well in excess of $180,000) to reduce the mortgage debt of the parish.
 Last year, over 50% of our volunteer hours (1,100+) came from a core group of 10-12 parish families and another 15%+ from non-parishioners.
-Long term, this model is unsustainable.
 Many more parishioners will need to step forward to offer their gifts of time and talent if we are to continue this valuable ministry beyond this season.

-For the 2015 regular season, the Parish will be working 10 games, a 15% decrease from last year, necessitated by the difficulty in getting volunteers.
-With the exception of two mid-week non-promotional games required under our contract to gain access to Fireworks Night games, all dates are a convenient Friday or Saturday evening and all are Fireworks Nights.
+For the 2018 regular season, the Parish will be working 10 games.
+All dates are a convenient Friday or Saturday evening and all are Fireworks Nights.
 On a Fireworks night, the stadium is often sold out and the parish can earn 2-3 times what we might earn at a regular, non-Fireworks game.
 With that tremendous potential comes the responsibility to fully staff the stand with at least 25 teen and adult volunteers for each game.
 It is especially critical that we field a full adult crew of volunteers for our opening night game.

-Additional parishioners are needed to support our efforts by volunteering at as many games as possible.
-We will also need 20-30 parishioners to attend a 2 hour training session in April (date TBD; we are hoping to have the training held in the Parish Center).
-We are expected to get the majority of our volunteers to report to the stadiumby 5:00 p.m. on game nights.
+Additional parishioners are needed to support our efforts by volunteering at as many games as possible. \ We are expected to get the majority of our volunteers to report to the stadium by 5:00 p.m. on game nights.
 If we don’t meet these goals, we will be financially penalized for failing to meet our contractual obligations and can lose our opportunity to work Fireworks Nights.

 This ministry has been successful because of parishioners’ willingness to invest their time, talent and prayers into it.
 With this tremendous opportunity that we’ve been given for the 2015 season, we hope that we can continue to count on your support.